matcha-ai/matcha/docs/gotchas.md

 _declare_ the network topology through enumerating its components, Matcha allows more flexibility through dynamic flow.
-However, this means that all components that the neural net uses must be stored somethere so that they can be explicitly called later in your code.
+However, this means that all components that the neural net uses must be stored somewhere so that they can be explicitly called later in your code.
 For example, instantiating and calling a layer all at once inside the `run` method **would not work as expected in TensorFlow**.
 Instead, a new layer would be created in each `run` invokation.
 Therefore,